yufeizhao/yufeizhao.github.io/gtacbook/index.md

 ## [Latest version of the book draft](gtacbook.pdf)

 I appreciate any feedback on the book (e.g., typos, corrections, expositional improvements suggestions).
-Please email me or post in the Discord server.
+Please submit on the [Google Form](https://bit.ly/gtac-form), or email me or post in the Discord server.

 [Discord server: GTAC study group](https://discord.gg/nuR5WBps3T)